yamatt/blog/content/blog/_index.md

 ---
-heading: "The Bigger Picture Blog"
+title: "The Bigger Picture Blog"
 ---